SimoneMariaRomeo/leadership-factory-v2/docs/next-task.md

   - Login/logout on the right side, reusing the auth state from Step 5.

 - Implement a **Logout** flow (in terms of UI and wiring to existing auth), using the same cookies / session mechanism created for Step 5.
+- Persist a profile-tour flag on the user (e.g. `User.profileTour`, default `true` at creation) and flip it to `false` when the tour is completed.

 ---